By Carla Olivo, Marine Spouse

 Your orders say Lackland AFB.
 And you are excited to be moving near the seventh-most populated city in the United States, San Antonio!
-This popular western urban center is on the southwestern corner of an urban mega-region known as the Texas Triangle comprised of Houston, Dallas, and San Antonio.
+This southwestern corner of an urban region known as the Texas Triangle is comprised of Houston, Dallas, and San Antonio.
+Read below for all of your must know information and visit our website PCSgrades.com today to start your housing research and find a REALTOR!

 What You Need To Know